ropensci/osfr/README.md

 ### Accessing Open Research Materials

 Many researchers use OSF to archive and share their work.
-If you come across a paper that cites an OSF repository, osfr can be used to explore the project and download the associated files—you only need the project’s URL or GUID (global unique identifier) to get started.
+You can use osfr to explore publicly accessible projects and download the associated files—all you need to get started is the project’s URL or GUID (global unique identifier).

 Here we’ll retrieve the main project for the Cancer Reproducibility Project (<https://osf.io/e81xl/>).